noelmaby/stackup-teamplate/README.md

 ## Link to product walkthrough
 [link to video]
 ## How it Works ?
-1. Explaining the working of project
+1. Explaining the working of project <br>
 2. Embed video of project demo
 ## Libraries used
 nodejs - 16.17.0 <br>